thomaskioko/tv-maniac/README.md

 ### Opening iOS Project
 - Navigate to ios directory & open `.xcworkspace` & not `.xcodeproj`

+### Genereating Swift Package Locally
+In case you make changes to the `shared` module and want to test out the changes, you can generate the swift package locally by:

+1. Execute `./gradle createSwiftPackage`.
+This will generate a swift package outside the root directory.
+2. Add the generated package in XCode.

 ## Project Structure & Architecture